Git Cheatsheet

 Source: https://devdojo.com/kodewithchirag/learn-to-push-an-empty-commit

-Git Rebase
+Git Rebase versus Git Merge

-Reset master to origin/master
+Reset main to origin/main

-git checkout -B master origin/master
+git checkout -B main origin/main

 Sync local with upstream